Agency Fatigue: Two Simple Changes That Will Deliver Better Business Results

 If you feel overwhelmed, know that now’s the perfect time to pivot.

 See if inefficiencies have found their way into your processes.
 Conduct a time study to see whether your staff is really using their time productively.
 There’s a good chance that you’ll find more empty time than you assume.
+But don't get me wrong, over-working yourself and your team can also affect your agency, so in order to avoid agency burnout, you need to find the right balance.

 If this happens, don’t worry as there’s a way to turn this around.
 Better yet, you don’t have to handle it on your own.